Interaction Modes

 Why Fewer Tokens

-2 tools + the 47-line api_reference.txt (1k tokens) versus 46 full JSON schemas (10k tokens).
-The token saving is constant regardless of how many endpoints are added.
+2 tools + the compact endpoint reference (2k tokens) versus 88 full JSON schemas (17k tokens).
+The token saving is constant regardless of how many endpoints are added, and the LLM doesn't pay round-trip cost for each step the way it would with sequential direct tool calls.

 Exploratory Mode BETA